mqtt-tools/mqttwarn/HANDBOOK.md

 ### `apprise_multi`

-The `apprise_multi` service interacts with the [Apprise] Python module, which in turn can talk to a plethora of popular notification services.
-Please read their documentation about more details.

-The idea behind this variant is to publish messages to different Apprise plugins within a single configuration snippet, containing multiple recipients.
+The idea behind this variant is to publish messages to different Apprise plugins within a single configuration snippet, containing multiple recipients at different notification services.

 The following configuration snippet example expects a payload like this to be published to the MQTT broker: